JustArchiNET/ArchiSteamFarm/.github/ISSUE_TEMPLATE/Bug_report.md

 - WebProxyPassword (optionally, if exposing private details)
 - WebProxyUsername (optionally, if exposing private details)

-Redacting involves replacing sensitive details (for example with stars ***).
+Redacting involves replacing sensitive details, for example with stars (***).
 You should refrain from removing config lines entirely, as their pure existance might be relevant and should be preserved.
 ```

 ### BotName.json config of all affected bot instances (if more than one)